-

 How Many Simulation Runs are Enough?
 Statistical Analysis of Microscopic Traffic Flow Simulations.

-Mentoring: Stüger.In simulation studies, 10-15 repetitions are often considered a sufficiently large sample size.
+Mentoring: Stüger, Brodersen.In simulation studies, 10-15 repetitions are often considered a sufficiently large sample size.
 Statistically, however, depending on the desired confidence interval and significance level, an individual statement can be made for each KPI.
 For this reason, the practice of assuming a general sample size should be questioned, based on different VISSIM networks and traffic signal controls of varying complexity.
 Prerequisite: Excellent proficiency in German (external partner: gevas Ingenieure).

 🖥️📈